 - 9.10 In respect of parking, parking details would be provided with the proposed layout and are reserved for future consideration.
-In principle however, there are no objections from highways in this regard. - 9.11 Whilst there are no objections in principle from Kirklees Highways DM, the applicant has submitted a revised access drawing which is currently being assessed.
-Additional comments from Kirklees Highways DM will be reported to Strategic Planning Committee as an update.
-However, in respect of pedestrian safety and accessibility, it is intended that the revised scheme will offer safe access for all users.
+In principle however, there are no objections from highways in this regard. - 9.11 There are no objections in principle from Kirklees Highways DM to the revised highway plans.
+A condition for the details and construction of this junction works will be attached to the decision notice.